cpsusie/DotNetVault/DotNetVaultQuickStart/DotNetVault Quick Start Installation Guide Visual Studio 2019 (Windows 10).md

         ![](https://github.com/cpsusie/DotNetVault/blob/v0.2.5.x/DotNetVaultQuickStart/dotnet_vault_install_vs2019_win/pic_6.png?raw=true)

  6. Congratulations, you have successfully built an application using DotNetVault.
 Next, we will look at a QuickStart application that shows the very basics of what can be done with this library and its integrated static analyzer.
+Move on to the [functionality tour](https://github.com/cpsusie/DotNetVault/blob/v0.2.5.x/DotNetVaultQuickStart/DotNetVault%20Quick%20Start%20Functionality%20Tour%20%E2%80%93%20JetBrains%20Rider%20(Amazon%20Linux).md) next.